tonyrog/servator/README.md

 A service creator based on the state of the running system.
 The idea is to inspect a running system and create start scripts based on what is found running.
+Servator can also create applications for use with AppImage Mac OS X Applications and Windows applications (see below)

-# normal release
+# Normal release

 It is so simple to create server scripts this way, example